sehmim/firestore-seeder/README.md

     export { users }
     ```
-- Lastly, modify COLLECTION_NAME to be your collection name
+- Lastly, modify COLLECTION_NAME in seed.js file to be your collection name